RaptorCapture247/AquaVaults-Swapper/README.md

 > ✅ Using the exact filename ensures all instructions below work without needing to adjust the URL.

 > You do not need to download this entire github repository.
-Go to https://github.com/RaptorCapture247/AquaVaults-Swapper/blob/main/Swapper-UI and either download from there or copy the code to a text editor to save.
+Go to the repository and either download the file directly or copy the code to a text editor to save as a .html file.

 ---

-Step 2 — Install Python (for local server)
+Step 2 – Install Python (for local server)

 Python allows us to run a local web server so the HTML can connect to Phantom Wallet.